d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 ### Bounding Box Prediction Layer

-The design of the bounding box prediction layer is similar to that of the category prediction layer.
-The only difference is that, here, we need to predict 4 offsets for each anchor box, rather than $q+1$ categories.
+The design of the bounding box prediction layer is similar to that of the class prediction layer.
+The only difference is that, here, we need to predict 4 offsets for each anchor box, rather than $q+1$ classes.

 ```{.python .input}
 def bbox_predictor(num_anchors):